How to extend my IEC work permit

 What if I didn't have health insurance for my entire stay when I activated the work permit?

-Then the extension of the IEC work permit is absolutely not possible.
-This is a strict automatic rejection.
 It is a requirement of the IEC program that you have a health insurance for the entire intended duration of your stay when activating the work permit.

 Quote from IRCC:

-“If your health insurance was going to expire while you were still in Canada and you didn’t receive the maximum length of stay listed in the agreement between Canada and your country, you’re not able to apply to extend your work permit, even if you extend your health insurance after entering Canada.
+“If your health insurance was going to expire while you were still in Canada and you didn’t receive the maximum length of stay listed in the agreement between Canada and your country, you’re not able to apply to extend your work permit, even if you extend your health insurance after entering Canada

 It’s your responsibility to make sure you have adequate health insurance for the entire length of your stay in Canada before arriving in the country.”